Corboy & Demetrio Files 40 Lawsuits for Patients with Frozen Sperm Destroyed at Northwestern Lab

 Based on the evidence it uncovered, Corboy & Demetrio filed the lawsuits today.
 Three of the plaintiffs were minors at the time, the youngest was just 14 years old with a rare form of cancer.
 All plaintiffs’ identities are being protected due to the sensitive nature of the lawsuits and are filed under John Doe.

-According to Jenkins, other plaintiffs include a 33-year-old man who has leukemia and was told that his radical chemotherapy treatments would likely make him infertile; a 26-year-old man who suffers from an illness that could render him infertile; and a 48-year-old man who had his sperm preserved because he too suffers from an illness that could render him infertile.
+Other plaintiffs include a 33-year-old man who has leukemia and was told that his radical chemotherapy treatments would likely make him infertile; a 26-year-old man who suffers from an illness that could render him infertile; and a 48-year-old man who had his sperm preserved because he too suffers from an illness that could render him infertile.

 Case information: John Doe v.
 Northwestern Memorial Hospital and Northwestern Medical Faculty Foundation, No. 2013L003L0006 In Re: Northwestern Cryogenic Tank Cases, Cook County Circuit Court Law Division.